mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

   This affects specially custom edit components, where pressing a [shortcut key](/x/react-data-grid/editing/#stop-editing) will trigger the stop editing routine.
   For instance, pressing <kbd class="key">Enter</kbd> inside the Portal will cause the change to be saved.
   The `onCellEditStop` (or `onRowEditStop`) prop can be used to restore the old behavior.
+- The `componentError` event was removed.
+Use the [error boundary](https://reactjs.org/docs/error-boundaries.html) to catch errors thrown during rendering.

   ```tsx
   <DataGrid